Jackyroo42/Tutorial-Blog/README.md

 ## IX.
 Supplemental Materials:

-If you want to learn more about responsive web design, there are a ton of resources available to you:
+If you want to learn more about responsive web design, here are a few more resources:

 - [**MDN Web Docs:**](https://developer.mozilla.org/en-US/docs/Web) An extensive resource with in-depth instructions on web technologies, including the fundamentals of responsive design.
 - [**CSS-Tricks:**](https://css-tricks.com/) A collection of CSS tutorials covering the best practices and techniques for responsive design.